$\overline{\Sigma}^{\pm}$ production in pp and p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV with ALICE: Introduction

 $\Sigma$-baryon production was studied in detail in $e^+e^-$ collisions via Z hadronic decays by the experiments DELPHI~\cite{DELPHI:1995dso}, L3~\cite{L3:2000wwp}, and OPAL~\cite{OPAL:1996dbo} at LEP.
 Theoretical models, such as the thermal statistical model~\cite{Andronic:2008ev}, describe these results within uncertainties.
 However, there is no experimental data on $\Sigma$ hyperon production in hadron collisions, and it was not investigated whether those models can also describe $\Sigma$ production in these collisions.
 Studying $\psigpmbar$-baryon production allows one to test different theoretical models and get insights into strange-baryon production mechanisms.
 Comparison of strange hadron spectra in pp and p--Pb collisions is important to understand the impact of multiparton interactions and their participation in the collective expansion of hot matter.

 Hyperons provide an excellent opportunity to study the spin alignment ("global polarization") of final hadrons.
 The polarization of final hadrons may be produced via spin-orbit coupling by the specific velocity and vorticity fields developed in the course of the evolution of hot matter created in AA collisions~\cite{Liang:2004ph}.
 Global polarization of $\Lambda$ hyperons was observed in Pb--Pb collisions~\cite{ALICE:2021pzu,ALICE:2019onw}.
 These results can be described by hydrodynamic models.
 However, similar hydrodynamic models failed to reproduce global $\Lambda$ polarization observed in \ppb collisions~\cite{CMS:2025nqr}.
-The $\Sigma^0$ hyperons provide considerable feed-down for the $\Lambda$ and therefore, it is crucial to take its contribution into account to make a quantitative comparison to the models.
-Measurement of yields of charged $\Sigma$ hyperons provides the possibility to constrain this contribution.
+The $\Sigma^0$ hyperons provide considerable feed-down for the $\Lambda$ and therefore, it is crucial to constrain this contribution, through the related $\Sigma^\pm$ particles, to make a quantitative comparison to the models.

 For the first time, $\psigpmbar$ are measured in the channels $\psigpbar \to \nbar \pi^{+}$ (BR = 99.848\%) and $\psigmbar \to \nbar \pi^{-}$ (BR = 48.31\%).
 The \nbar identification technique and the measurement of its momentum with good accuracy pave the way for further measurements including \nbar production yields and correlations with other particles to test hadron formation mechanisms.
 In this paper, the \psigpmbar production was studied by employing a new analysis method in the field of high-energy physics, which relies on the possibility of reconstructing an antineutron (\nbar) in an electromagnetic calorimeter.